 Yes, however to continue operating UK-registered aircraft you would require a validation from the UK CAA.

-On 29 March 2019, the CAA would publish on its website a general validation document for all EASA licence holders, required to operate UK-registered aircraft.
+On the day the UK leaves the EU, the CAA would publish on its website a general validation document for all EASA licence holders, required to operate UK-registered aircraft.
+Individuals who hold an EASA licence at that point will be able to download the document.
 Additional details will be provided on this microsite closer to the date.

-Would my UK licence be valid after March 29 2019?
+Would my UK licence be valid after the UK leaves the EU?